Recurring thrush - why do I keep getting it?

 - Not using douches or deodorants on your genitals

 I've had thrush once, can I get it again?

-Yes, if you have had thrush in the past and have had treatment to clear the infection this does make you immune to thrush.
-In order words you can get thrush multiple times.
+Yes, if you have had thrush in the past, you can get it again.
+Even if you have had treatment to clear the infection.
+This doesn’t make you immune to thrush.

 How do you know if you have thrush?

 The yeast infection thrush has recognisable symptoms, such as red and irritated skin, as well as itching and vaginal discharge.
 Find out more in our thrush symptoms guide.

 Both men and women can experience the yeast infection known as thrush.
 Commonly the infection affects women more than it does men.
 It causes similar symptoms in both sexes.

 Yes, thrush treatment is available from your local pharmacy and on prescription from your GP.
 Some forms of thrush treatment may only be available on prescription, this includes higher strength varieties, but your GP will be able to tell you which is right for you.
 If you have a repeat NHS prescription you can get your medication delivered to your door for free with Echo by LloydsPharmacy.
 With simple in-app ordering and reminders to re-order, our prescription delivery service couldn’t be easier.